When Is the Best Time

 Tip: Don’t start hiking immediately when you arrived by train.
 Start a little later, like 15 minutes, and you have the trail almost for yourselves.
 If you are an early bird, start your hike in the morning before it gets hot and crowded.

-- The work at the coastal path from Corniglia to Manarola should be finished in 2022.
+- The work at the coastal path from Corniglia to Manarola was already finished in the summer 2021.

 - The most famous walk, “Via dell’ Amore”, from Manarola to Riomaggiore, is planned for reopening in May 2023.
 The spectacular 1 km long trail got destroyed in 2012 by a rockslide where hikers got injured.